Vitamin D: The sunshine vitamin

 - Plays an important role in fetal programming.
 Vitamin D induces more than 3 000 genes, many of which have a role in fetal development.
 Therefore, vitamin D may be particular relevant to the ‘developmental origins’ or ‘fetal programming hypothesis’ in which environmental factors such as vitamin D status in the mother, influence the genomic programming of fetal and neonatal developmental and subsequent disease risk in both childhood and adult life.
 In later life, children of mothers with low vitamin D serum levels during pregnancy, have a higher risk for developing certain chronic health challenges, such as asthma, schizophrenia, multiple sclerosis, type 1 diabetes mellitus and insulin resistance.
 This suggests intrauterine programming as possible mechanism.
 Epigenetic (above the gene, i.e. more important than the genetic expression itself, in the cell membrane or the environment of the cell), mechanisms that lead to persistent changes in structure and function in endocrine systems, are extensively being researched at present.

 It is recommended to take vitamin D with calcium and magnesium for balance and the optimal absorption of all these important micronutrients.
 Vitamin D also improves the bioavailability of calcium.
 Take 300-600 IU of vitamin D with 600-900 mg calcium and 300-450 mg magnesium every evening.
+Click here for our Calcium & Magnesium Balance, now with more vitamin D.

 Whereas Vitamin D is made through the direct intervention of sunlight, Vitamin C is also often known as the sunshine vitamin because of the high concentration of vitamin C found in coloured fruit and vegetables that grow best in sunshine!
 (Click here to read more)